MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

 ### Parameters
  `dwStyle`
  Specifies the list control's style.
 Apply any combination of list control styles to the control.
-See [List view window styles](http://msdn.microsoft.com/library/windows/desktop/bb774739) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)] for a complete list of these styles.
+See [List view window styles](http://msdn.microsoft.com/library/windows/desktop/bb774739) in the Windows SDK for a complete list of these styles.
 Set extended styles specific to a control using [SetExtendedStyle](#clistctrl__setextendedstyle).

  `rect`
  Specifies the list control's size and position.
 It can be either a `CRect` object or a [RECT](http://msdn.microsoft.com/library/windows/desktop/dd162897) structure.